whalesunGC/42Piscine/README.md

 -Nothing on my mind yet, just the anxiety of facing a 4hr exam without the internet.
 -took longer than expected to create the header file and manage the environment variable in .zshrc.
 -feeling the pressure from the lack of time with C00, moved to pointers in C01 for a bit.

+AAR Exam C00
+-Lots of false errors from Pisciners here.
+From failed login, not starting examshell and confusion on login post running examshell.
+Think it makes sense to prepare a small help reminder markdown and pin it.
+-Got to problem #5 by sheer doggedness and looking at local sample code.
+-Totally stuck at ft_putstr which required knowledge I did not have.
+-Tried a total of 7 times, by the 6th attempt the grademe window balloned to >30mins which is useful to know.
+-Will recode my implementations here for upload after Rush00, leaving it as practice and for the progeny.

+Day 6!
+Clock in time: 1015hrs
+Clock out time:

+-Rush00!
+Super lucky and got the supreme leader as my group IC.
+T**redacted** quicly setup a slack channel and officiated the procedures for the team project.
+He communicated reasonable and firm commitments for the group to exist, which made the path forward clear.
+Learned to clearly define milestones for the project early as a way to lead the conversation on contributions and create escape hatches for everyone to bow out.
+-Spent alot of time in evalations today.
+Met D**redacted**u again which was a real joy.
+Seeing him work helps establish an idea of what good looks like in terms of setup and coding best practices.
+As an aside, the philosophical discussion is a wonder gift, hard to receive in kind for me.